dbt-labs/docs.getdbt.com/website/docs/dbt-cli/installation.md

 id: "installation"
 ---

-We recommend you use install dbt using one of three tried and tested methods:
+We recommend you install dbt using one of three tried and tested methods:

 - [homebrew](#homebrew) (recommended for MacOS)
 - [pip](#pip)